 In contrast, non-silver metals hit with acid will cause the acid to turn green or another color.

-Make sure you wear gloves at all times (nitric acid is corrosive) if you’re going to test with nitric acid.
+Make sure you wear gloves at all times (nitric acid is corrosive) if you’re going to test silver with nitric acid.
 Ventilate the room thoroughly and protect your eyes as well.

 Testing silver authenticity with nitric acid (instructions)